Concordium/Concordium-Free-Open-Grants-Program/README.md

 ---
 ## Introduction
-The Concordium Free & Open Grants Program seeks to allocate resources to projects and open-source developers that benefit to the Concordium ecosystem.
+The Concordium Free & Open Grants Program seeks to allocate resources to projects and open-source developers that benefit the Concordium ecosystem.

 The Concordium Free & Open Grants Program focuses on technology grants **of up to $20,000 for initial Grants** and **up to $75,000 for follow-up Grants**, tracked transparently on GitHub and disbursed in GTU or Fiat.